Year 5

 • practising and playing musical instruments

-• Literacy/Numeracy online applications to support learning (ie. ebooks, audio books, Khan Academy)
+• using Literacy and Numeracy online applications to support learning (e.g. Khan Academy, eBooks, audiobooks)